sintax1/community/docs/operator/advanced/brain.md

 ---

-When a chain executes, it collects information which Prelude Operator can learn from.
+When a chain executes, it collects information which Operator can learn from.
 As this info is processed, it is fed back into the planner, often opening up a previously closed state.
 For example, say the planner is currently busy executing decisions for a chain, which has completed the first two tactical states above, and it is executing procedures under Discovery.
 If the planner learns something which can unlock a "defense evasion" procedure it will instruct the chain to drop out of the discovery state and into the defense evasion one in order to do the newly discovered action.

-### Available planners

----

-Operator contains a built-in planner which can be configured through the Settings section.
-The built-in planner uses a multi-layered finite-state machine to iterate over ATT&CK tactics when executing a chain.

 ### Build your own planner